sonic-net/sonic-ztp/README.md

 Description
 -----------

 This repo along with the sdi-framework and the sdi-device-drivers provides a complete SDI implementation.
-As you probably know, the PAS uses the SDI API to drive/understand the behaviour of the platform.
+As you probably know, the PAS uses the SDI API to drive/understand the behavior of the platform.

 Building
 --------